CallMeFoxie/EmbeddedBOINC/README.md

 If you want another board supported it should be pretty easy - throw required modules into configs/kernel.conf and rebuild the kernel package and test it out.
 The rest should be universal.
 Then feel free to send me a pull request with the device :).

+## Tested BOINC projects

+I've been crunching several projects over the recent months and so far all of them (with a bit of tweaks) all work on Embedded BOINC distro.
+Namely:
+- TN-Grid -- aarch64 only
+- Rosetta@Home -- aarch64 required, but apparently requires also armhf glibc + libgcc
+- World Community Grid -- armhf only (or aarch64 with armhf glibc + libgcc)
+- Universe@Home -- armhf only (or aarch64 with armhf glibc + libgcc)

+Projects that should work but have not been tested:
+- LHC@Home - should work, waiting for some SixTrack jobs to appear -- aarch64 only
+- Yoyo@Home - should work, but I am not crunching that -- armhf only (or aarch64 with armhf glibc + libgcc)
+- Einstein@Home - should work if you enable beta/testing branch as the mainstream requires ancient libraries -- armhf only (or aarch64 with armhf glibc + libgcc)

 ## 32bit userland on 64bit platform

 By default 64bit platforms (arm64) contain only 64bit userland (glibc, ...) but you can request adding 32bit userland (glibc and libgcc) as well by specifying `ADDARCH=arm` environment variable.
 This will add ~17MB memory usage though!